What is the Cash Receipts Journal?

 - 25/08/2019 – Cash received from credit customer Amanda of £345 after-sales discount of £5.

 - 28/08/2019 – Cash Sales made of £9,000.

 - Helps in keeping track of all cash received during the period.

 - Helps in preparation of cash account ledger and cash flow statement for the period.

 - Helps in keeping track of trade receivablesTrade ReceivablesTrade receivable is the amount owed to the business or company by its customers.
 It is also known as account receivables and is represented as current liabilities in balance sheet. and aged receivables.

 - Helps in keeping track of all outstanding and aged supplier payments by matching the cash received with cash paid during the period.

 A single disadvantage of the cash receipts journal is that it only considers the cash basis of accountingCash Basis Of AccountingCash Basis Accounting is an accounting method in which all the company's revenues are accounted for only when there is an actual cash receipt, and all the expenses are recognized when they are paid.
 Small companies and individuals generally follow this accounting method..
 It doesn’t consider the accrual basis of accounting which is the principal basis of doing double-entry bookkeeping and prudent accounting.

 There are two post posting checks which can be made following the posting of the cash receipts journal at the end of an accounting period to ensure that the transactions during the period have been correctly entered and presented in ledgers and the financial statements of an organization:

-- Also, the general ledger trial balance should always be in balance which means that the total debits in the general ledger should be equal to the total credits so that the balance sheet also matches at the end.
+- Also, the general ledger trial balance should always be in balance, which means that the total debits in the general ledger should equal the total credits so that the balance sheet also matches at the end.